george7378/basic-physics/README.md

 # basic-physics
 > Take a look at [this Android app](https://play.google.com/store/apps/details?id=kristianseng.swingball) for another fun demo of this project, and my [lunar landing simulator](https://play.google.com/store/apps/details?id=kristianseng.perilune) which shows it being applied to an arbitrary 3D terrain mesh.
-I've also made a [demo game concept](https://github.com/george7378/bazookoids) with driving physics and complex collisions.
+I've also made a [demo game concept](https://github.com/george7378/bazookoids) with driving physics and complex collisions, and a more interesting [zero gravity demo](https://github.com/george7378/weightless).

 Basic Physics is an introductory rigid body physics simulation, designed to show a clean example of the minimal code for 3D rigid body dynamics.
 It uses MonoGame for graphical rendering.